 As in all of Latin America, corporate entities in Uruguay must meet some minimum statutory requirements to remain compliant and in good standing with the local authorities.
-These requirements include the following:
+These requirements to register a company can include the following:

-- Legal Representative/Local Director: The company must have a Board of Directors or a Company Administrator.
-The nationality of the board directors is not limited to Uruguayan nationals; foreign individuals may be appointed.
-However, corporations in Uruguay need to have a local director, who must be an Uruguayan national.
+- Legal Representative/Local Director: The company must have a Board of Directors or a Company Administrator depending on the business type chose by the client.
+The nationality of the board directors is not limited to Uruguayan nationals; foreign individuals, residents and non-residents may be appointed.

 - Fiscal/Legal Address: All companies in Uruguay must register a fiscal/legal address during the company incorporation process.
 This address must be domiciled in Uruguay and will be used for all official correspondence.